Lmello1/ProtoPCB/README.md

 # ProtoPCB

-Business card PCB and pocket Attiny3227 and LED matrix playground
+Business card PCB and pocket Attiny3227 and LED matrix playground.
+Powered by a CR2032 battery

 ## Description

 A business card PCB based on the ATTINY3227 chipset.
 Using 4 74HC595D shift registers to drive a 256 LED matrix.
-With a standard UDPI interface and 3 input buttons the possibilities are endless
+With a standard UDPI interface and 3 input buttons the possibilities are endless.
+The current code includes various games and demo programs.
+Please feel free to make your own and share!

+NOTE: Shift register U3 is reversed for easier routing.

+## Current programs
+* Snake

+## Coming soon
+* Pong
+* Tetris
+* Tic Tac Toe

 ## LED matrix info
 ```